Alexei Almoukov

 He competed in the 2010 Winter Olympics for Australia at 18 years of age.
 He competed in the individual, as well as the sprint.

 As of March 2013, his best Biathlon World Cup finish is 33rd, in the individual competition at Sochi in 2012/13.

 He won a silver medal in the pursuit event at the World Universiade, Trentino 2013.

 He competed in the 2014 Winter Olympics for Australia.
-Placed 45th in the 20 km individual which is the best result in Australian history for a male Biathlete.
+Placed 45th in the 20 km individual this is the best result in Australian history for a male biathlete to date.